-A pink or a purple colored screen marks the discoloration in the display.
+A pink or purple-colored computer screen marks the discoloration in the display.
 Displays generally use the RGB color scheme to display the different colors scheme on your PC or a laptop.
 Pink becomes more dominant when the red in the RGB color scheme is at maximum, green lying somewhere in the middle, and blue almost at its maximum.
 This pinkish hue can cover the entire display or appear as lines running across the display or certain areas having pink pixels.
-Read what steps you should take f your Desktop turns Pink or Purple in Windows 10.
+Read what steps you should take if your Desktop turns Pink or Purple in Windows 11/10.

 Desktop turns Pink or Purple

 Some users report, when they have two monitors connected and try to highlight one or I refresh the Desktop screen, it all turns purple/pink.
 These display or video-related issues on your device’s screen can be caused due to incorrect display or video settings, outdated graphics card drivers, incorrectly connected cables, and other reasons.

 - Try running the game in compatibility mode.

 - Configure Game Color menu options.

 - Roll back your video driver to the previous version.

 - Turn Off the Color Filters